JacobHoIIis/INFO_TC-2600-FinalProject-GIMP-Tutorial/Basic_Editing_Tools.md

 ![editing pic 16](/Pictures/editing_16.PNG " ")
 Upon selecting **Save**, the image will save as an **.xcf** file, which is GIMP file extension for editable files.

 After you have saved your image initially, you can save your changes periodically either by choosing **File -> Save** or by the key combination *Command/Control+S*.
+Saving your image file should be done as often as possible.
+This will prevent the loss of changes to your image should something happen between saves.

 ***Exporting***
 You can export your finished images after you are done editing.
 Unlike **.xcf** files which are only viewable in GIMP, exporting to an image format will allow other users to view your image without GIMP.